Practical Steps to Take After Releasing an MVP

 Step 2: Analyze and Monitor User Interaction with Your Product

 This is where product analytics tools like Mixpanel or Amplitude come in handy.
 It's a piece of software that helps track and analyze data on your product, including user engagement, traffic behavior, and revenue opportunities.
-With this information, you can enhance your product, identify growth opportunities, and make informed decisions regarding future tweaks and adjustments.
+With this information, you can enhance your product, spot growth opportunities, and make informed decisions regarding future tweaks and adjustments.

 • clicks per UI element;